WillsProd/ux_datatables/README.md

 ## Features

 - Easy integration of DataTables in Symfony projects.

-- Supports Symfony UX (Stimulus controllers).
-- Customizable via Twig and Stimulus options.
+## Requirements
+- PHP 8.2 or higher
+- StimulusBundle
+- Composer

 ## Installation